2020–21 Women's Big Bash League season: Most valuable players

-"Player of the match" tally

-The table below shows the number of Player of the Match awards won by each player throughout the season.
-The career tally indicates the number of awards won by a player throughout her entire time in the league at the conclusion of the season, including awards won while previously playing for a different WBBL team.

 Media coverage

 Television coverage of the competition increased from previous seasons with the Seven Network broadcasting (and Fox Cricket simulcasting) 24 games, up from the 23 that were aired in WBBL|05.
 The remaining 35 games were streamed on Cricket Australia's website and app.
 All 59 matches were also available to watch live and on-demand via Kayo.
 On 15 October, CA announced Fox Cricket would broadcast an additional twelve matches—the mid-week fixtures at Blacktown International Sportspark—bringing the total number of televised WBBL|06 games to 36.